liekabawss/blog/CYY/_posts/2020-05-04-why-it-hurts.md

 So why does it hurt so much if I know that she wasn't the best for me?

+Maybe it's because the good moments made me feel so high that they cast a shadow on all of the bad moments.

 Maybe it's because I noticed how she slowly distanced herself from me.
 I stopped getting tagged in posts, I stopped getting messages from her about memes, and I stopped getting her laugh.
 Goodnight texts with love and emojis turned into goodnight texts without saying I love you, and eventually just "gn."
 I told her it was important to me, and I guess she started doing it again, if just for a little while.

 Maybe it's because she didn't ever want me to go to SF to visit her, even when I was more than willing to travel the distance.